 Taste buds are not those bumps on your tongue.

 Let’s nip this belief in the tastebud.
-The bumps on your tongue are papillae (pap-ill-eye), and most of them contain taste buds which are sensory receptors AKA what allows you to experience the glorious taste of those frosted soft cookies that show up in grocery stores during the holidays or your post-Thanksgiving feast apple pie.
+The bumps on your tongue are papillae (pap-ill-eye), and most of them contain taste buds which are sensory taste receptors AKA what allows you to experience the glorious different tastes of those frosted soft cookies that show up in grocery stores during the holidays or your post-Thanksgiving feast apple pie.
 Why is this interesting?
-These cells activate each other when they come into contact with a chemical substance from that apple pie, and then “decide” to send that perception to your brain — so flavors really are a party in your mouth!
+These taste cells activate each other when they come into contact with a chemical substance from that apple pie, and then “decide” to send that perception to your brain cells— so flavors really are a party in your mouth!

 What is taste, though?

 Not to sound like Jaden Smith…. but really: What even is taste?
 We can taste five main flavors: Sweet, salty, sour, bitter, and savory.
-In the context of your Thanksgiving meal, all flavors are represented by pumpkin pie (sweet), mashed potatoes (salty, if they’re made right), the sour cream you put on those mashed potatoes (sour), cranberry sauce (bitter), and the mushroom gravy you put on your turkey if that’s your thing (savory, also known as umami).
+In the context of your Thanksgiving meal, all flavors are represented by pumpkin pie (sweet taste), mashed potatoes (salty taste, if they’re made right), the sour cream you put on those mashed potatoes (sour taste), cranberry sauce (bitter taste), and the mushroom gravy you put on your turkey if that’s your thing (savory taste, also known as umami).
 These flavors are created by your tastebuds reacting to the chemical substances in your food, which create reactions that change patients.
 Voila — taste.
-Bon apetit.
+Bon appetite.

 Some tastes are not actually tastes.